Dofsevenn/InstantComics/README.md

 * Swift 5
 * SwifUI

 ## Description of the solution
 * This app is a comics app where you can get comics from XKCD in your phone.
-With pressing buttons, you kan get the newest comic, the comic, the previous one, the next and also get a random comic.
-You can see the title, which number the comic are, which day, month and year it was published.
+With pressing buttons, you kan get the newest comic, the first comic, the previous one, the next comic and also get a random comic.
+You can see the comic title, which number the comic has, which day, month and year it was published.
 If you longpress on the comic (Image) you get a littel alert box with the "alt" text.
-There is also a description button which take you to the new view where you see the description.
+There is also a description button which take you to a new view where you see the description of the current comic.
+There is also possible to send a comic to other apps e.g Messenger.
-* It is possible to use the app in both landscape mode and portrait mode.
+* It is possible to use the app in both landscape mode and portrait mode, and it works both in light and dark mode.

 ## The thought process
 * Because I use SwiftUI it was natural to use MVVM designpattern.
 As far as I know Apple switched from recommending MVC with UIKit to MVVM with SwiftUI.
 For me it makes sense because SwiftUI uses State and ObjectBinding (ObservableObject).
 In MVVM the View is aware of the ViewModel.
 The View informes teh ViewModel about User interractions, and when something changes in the the ViewModel, the View will know and updates the View.
 The ViewModel is aware of the Model, and interact with it by save and get data.